DRACULA-HACK/arrakal-madan_tool/README.md

-# maadan hacking tool
+# trocks mods tool

-This tool is fore arrakal madan
+This tool is fore dvd kannapi
 This is a simple hacking script
 Shell programmed and
-Only fore maadan setan
+Only fore my nanban devid
 And his friends
 Created by master-hack